techcultivation/docs/background-research/postal-mail-handling.md

 certified...
 Of course there is no certified free software project, we have not investigated further but it is probably quite expensive.

-Also, just from briefly reading a couple of articles about TR RESISCAN, it is still not absolutely clear if it's accepted.
-There seem to be some circumstances where there are some remaining doubts or problems.
-We will discuss this with a tax accountant and lawyer and update this section.
+There seem to be some circumstances under which even certified digital storage is not enough, but it looks like for all matters that we are concerned about (receipts of projects and most postal mail), we should be just fine.
+We will monitor this and discuss with our lawyers, and especially in the first years still keep paper copies of everything we did receive as postal mail.
+See [TR RESISCAN: Der Teufel steckt wie immer im Detail](http://www.egovernment-computing.de/der-teufel-steckt-wie-immer-im-detail-a-491184/) for a discussion of remaining issues.